 Pass List and Statistics

-The Pass List for the Winter (February) 2015 California Bar Exam can be found here.
-The Bar Examiners’ website states that the overall pass rate on the Winter 2015 General Bar Exam was 39.5%, significantly lower that the 46.1% passage rate on the Winter 2014 General Bar Exam, but only slightly lower than the passage rate for the Winter 2013 General Bar Exam (which was 41.9%).
-The passing rate for first-time takers was 47%, and the passing rate for repeaters was 36%.
-The passing rate for the Attorneys’ Exam was 46.1% (down from 53.9% on the Winter 2014 Attorneys’ Exam and 50.0% on the Winter 2013 Attorneys’ Exam).
+The Pass List for the Summer (July) 2017 California Bar Exam can be found here.
+The Bar Examiners’ website states that the overall pass rate on the Summer 2017 General Bar Exam was 49.6%, better than the 43.0% passage rate on the Summer 2016 General Bar Exam, but still below traditional levels.
+The passing rate for first-time takers was 62%, and the passing rate for repeaters was 28%.
+The passing rate for the Attorneys’ Exam was 37.7%.
 More detailed statistics are available here.

-(The passage rate for the state’s Winter General Exams is always considerably lower than the passage rate on Summer General Exams.
+(The passage rate for the state’s Summer General Exams is always considerably higher than the passage rate on Winter General Exams.
 Mr. Josephson explains why this is the case – and why it may be advantageous to take one exam or the other – to his tutees.)

 While not normally available until several months after the initial bar passage statistics are released, the California Bar Examiners eventually release even more detailed statistics which will be available here.